 - Digit span test: Subjects are read or asked to read a sequence of numbers and then recall them in the same order.
 This test is used to analyze working memory.

-- Wisconsin Card Sorting Test: Assesses visual conceptualization and set-shifting which may be deficient in prefrontal cortex lesions.
+- Wisconsin Card Sorting Test: Assesses visual conceptualization, problem solving, and abstract reasoning which may be deficient in prefrontal cortex lesions.

 - California Verbal Learning Test: In this test of episodic memory, subjects are read a list of 16 nouns out loud five times and after each trial, the subject is asked to recall as many as they can in order.